Louis VII of France: A shift in the status quo

 Louis was devastated when Constance died in childbirth on 4 October 1160.
 As he was desperate for a son, he married Adela of Champagne just five weeks later.
 To counterbalance the advantage this would give the king of France, Henry II had the marriage of their children (Henry "the Young King" and Margaret) celebrated at once.
 Louis understood the danger of the growing Angevin power; however, through indecision and a lack of fiscal and military resources in comparison to Henry II, he failed to oppose Angevin hegemony effectively.
 One of his few successes was a trip to Toulouse in 1159 to aid Raymond V, Count of Toulouse, who had been attacked by Henry II: Louis entered into the city with a small escort, claiming to be visiting his sister, the countess.
 Henry declared that he could not attack the city while his liege lord was inside, and went home.
-In 1169, Louis was petitioned by the bishop of Le Puy to stop the Viscount of Polignac from attacking travelers through Auvergne.
+In 1169, Louis was petitioned by the bishop of Le Puy to stop the Viscount of Polignac from attacking travellers through Auvergne.
 The viscount was besieged by Louis at Nonette and the county was turned into a prévôt.